Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 Note that the query `getByTestId` also changed to `getByRole`, but was not highlighted because that change is explained more in the [querying conversion guide](TODO add link here).
 Otherwise, all we needed to do was switch out the imports and use a different API for click!

-Sometimes, those events are applied on the window or document instead.

-TODO create example of the window being clicked

-#### Direct Method Calls
+### Changing the Element's value

 This section is the migragation reference for:

-- Direct method calls
 - Changes via `Element.value`

+Another common case is using the `value` property on an element to update the UI and trigger an `onChange` (or other) listener.
+That can be re-written like so (with the component being tested in the collapseable region):

+TODO EXAMPLE add component

+TODO EXAMPLE `Element.value`

+## Direct API calls

+Tests that rely on direct API calls are those that utilities the component's object instance to trigger a behavior.

+### Using a Ref to call component APIs

+This section is the migragation reference for using a ref or component instance to access:

+- prop callbacks (`componentRef.props.onChange`)
+- class methods that update state (`componentRef.updateValue`)
+- methods that update the UI directly (`.show`, `.toggle`, `.focus`, `.blur`, etc)

 Another common pattern is using APIs on the instance (whether it is a component Ref or an Element) to change the values in order to verify the UI updates as expected.
-In general, the new approach here is to query for the UI element that should trigger the change, and use the `UserEvent` API to trigger the correct event instead.
-Below is an example of tests that are interacting with the components declared in the collapseable region.
+In general, the new approach here is to query for the UI element that should trigger the change and use the `UserEvent` API to trigger the correct event instead.
+Below is an example of tests demonstrating this.

 <details>
   <summary>Component Declaration</summary>